finnstra/macsetup/README.md

 # macsetup
 This will do some Mac configuration as well as software installs for me.

-With motivation and lots of cold brew, I am sure I will make make something similar for my Windows machine in the distant future.

 ### DISCLAIMER
 This script is intended to run on a vanilla install of macOS High Sierra.
 Mac configuration defaults may vary on the version and may not work.
 Make sure you backup your files and configurations before running this , and comment/uncomment any configurations you do not want.